 Do you know what is the thing that keeps a BJJ academy running?
 Most likely, you’ll get several different answers to this question.
 Most of them will be correct, however, you won’t find the answer we’re looking for today among them.
 That answer is BJJ mats.
 Imagine having to train without mats.
 That is not going to be a pleasant experience, to put it mildly.
 Well, the role of the mats doesn’t just stop there.
 Apart from making BJJ training possible, they’re also important in hygiene, safety, and even appearances.
 Tо that extent, today we’ll cover everything you need to know about buying, setting up, and cleaning BJJ mats, whether it is a tan academy or at home.

-We do take BJJ mats for granted, until such time as they start giving way.
+We do take BJJ mats for granted, until they start giving away.
 This s inevitable and even the best of the best will require a change after a certain while.
 The whole thing is to extend that “while” to last as long as possible.
 Have you ever stuck a toe in between old mats when rolling?
-Iф you have, you know the pain and subsequent reserve that comes with every other roll.
+If you have, you know the pain and subsequent reserve that comes with every other roll.
 Moreover, if you’ve been on the receiving end of a staph or ringworm infection you’ll value the importance of clean mats even more.
-That said, if you’re rеally a BJJ nut you might end up with BJJ mats at home, meaning you’ll be exposed to them on a daily basis.
+That said, if you’re rеally a BJJ nut you might end up with BJJ mats at home, meaning you’ll be exposed to them daily.
 IN that sense, let’s see how you can do everything correctly.

 BJJ Mats 101: What You Need To Know